 As I mentioned after I met Greg Glassman, the founder of Crossfit, he totally gets the foundations of your beliefs and approach.

-The crap I have seen in gyms, even with supposedly one-on-one trainers, is appalling.
+one trainers, is appalling.
 You enjoy a unique, idyllic environment in your facilities, and in the rarefied air of the elite training organizations where you have lectured, etc. The great sea of mediocrity I deal with every day is unnerving at best.
 So, during my “penance” here in NYC, I take small comfort from environments where people actually seem sincere and generally work hard.”

 Allow me to add an additional comment from Mike Burgener.
 For those who have been out of touch from the legitimate world of lifting activity, Mike played football at Notre Dame and we first met in the late 1960’s while we both were visiting California to experience the training environment of the gyms we had read about in the muscle magazines.

 Before he was “Coach Mike” Mr. Burgener was one of those football players talented enough to play under the leadership of Notre Dame’s great head coach Ara Parseghian

 I finished playing football and my education and returned to New York.
 Mike finished and returned to California where he became a revered Olympic lifting coach and educator.
 Arguably, he has been the best Olympic weightlifting coach in the United States for decades.
 He was also one of the early advocates and what I will term “foundational members” of CrossFit activity.
 Two comments he sent to me can be incorporated with those above from Mike Senft:

 I am proud to be part of the crossfit community and the coach that teaches proper form and technique of the Olympic lifts.

 And another, made after reading Mike Senft’s comments: